antonpetkoff/identifier-suggestion/README.md

 ├── src                <- Source code of the project.
-│   ├── common         <- Module with common values and procedures │   ├── data           <- Scripts for Java method name parsing and data preprocessing │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+│   ├── common         <- Module with common values and procedures │   ├── data           <- Scripts for Java method name parsing and data preprocessing │   ├── evaluation     <- Logic for evaluating model performance │   ├── metrics        <- Metrics for evaluation of models │   ├── models         <- Scripts to train models and then use trained models to make predictions │   ├── pipelines      <- Training pipelines
-│   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-│   │
+│   ├── preprocessing  <- Data preprocessing logic
+│   ├── scripts        <- Scripts for running model training or serving │   ├── server         <- Model server
+│   ├── utils          <- Utility functions
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
-└── requirements.txt   <- The requirements file for reproducing this environment.
+└── vscode-extension   <- Extension for VSCode
-                          The list with dependencies and their versions
 ```

 ## Tasks